PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed Scoreboard level UI when player is max level

+- Fixed HUD Reset not applying all of the default settings

 - Fixed End Of Game UI not triggering for a player if said player was in the Main Menu at the end of a match

+- Fixed Level Up notification from triggering an error if the player has not spawned in yet

 - Fixed very rare occurance of sub-menus opening twice if clicked too many times during loading